 This is music to listen to quietly.
 Many speakers struggle to convince at lower volume levels, so it’s a good test to see whether your system is up to the admittedly challenging task.

-Comprising only a solo piano, this piece of music would appear a doddle for systems to reproduce – but, alas, it isn’t.
+Comprising only a solo piano, you'd assume Clair De Lune would be a doddle for systems to reproduce – but, alas, it isn’t.
 In our experience, we find that most struggle to capture the harmonic complexities of the piano well and to deliver the instrument’s dynamic envelope properly.

 Even if a system does have the insight to do these things, it’s the ability to get the temporal relationship between successive notes right so that the melody flows as it should.

 There are subtle variations of force and timing in the way the piano keys are played that makes this piece so hard for some equipment to reproduce.
 This lovely piece of music is arguably the simplest one here, but many a hi-fi component that has entered our listening room has struggled to do it justice.

 Here's everything you need to know about Apple Music Classical

 Want an alternative playlist?
 Here are the 12 best Radiohead songs to test your hi-fi system

 Our guide to the best speakers you can buy